English Mistery: Background

-Stone has stated that the importance of the English Mistery lay "in the fact that it had links, both personal and ideological, with much wider strands of thought in interwar Britain."
+Dan Stone has stated that the importance of the English Mistery lay "in the fact that it had links, both personal and ideological, with much wider strands of thought in interwar Britain."
 Sanderson founded the group in 1930, to promote his view of leadership.
 It took its title from his book of that year, That Which Was Lost: A Treatise on Freemasonry and the English Mistery.